As Bombs Fall, A Neurosurgeon Tells How He Keeps Calm In Syria

 And the more difficult cases?

 Some patients come in with shrapnel in the brain or spine.
 A 30-year-old man came in two days ago with a severe injury in his back.
 Shrapnel was compressing the nerves in his spine, and he was in severe pain.
 He was unable to move his right leg, and his left leg was very weak.
-Our surgery succeeded in removing the shrapnel, a very big piece, seven or eight centimeters.
+Our surgery succeeded in removing the shrapnel, a very big piece, 7 or 8 centimeters [2.75 or 3.15 inches].
 He will need physical therapy to help his movements, but this relieved his pain.
 It was very satisfying to be able to help him.

 If you look at my Twitter feed, you can find other cases there.